About

 "All things are possible to him who believes."
 (Mark 9:22-23)

-" Because of the littleness of your faith; for truly I say to you, if you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you."
+" If you have faith the size of a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible to you."
 (Matthew 17:19-20)

-And that latter generation when Christ came, they tested Him and tried Him, but He was graciously putting up with them for years; and that generation, although seeing His works which were numerous among them - yes, they were constantly seeing His works, yet they were trying Him, questioning His authority, and not believing in Him; even John who was sent before Him, they did not believe him - they were seeking a sign from heaven, although they were seeing greater signs than their ancestors ever saw in the wilderness, which they knew about, for they read about them in the law every Sabbath; but yet they did not repent to Him so they may be healed, for they did not believe in Him; and they were hardened and became blind to the truth; they became just like their ancestors.
+But in that latter generation during the days of Christ, they tested Him and tried Him, but He was graciously putting up with them for years; and that generation, although seeing His works which were numerous among them - yes, they were constantly seeing His works - yet they were trying Him, questioning His authority, and not believing in Him; even John, the baptist, who was sent before Him, they did not believe him - they were seeking a sign from heaven, although they were seeing greater signs than their ancestors ever saw in the wilderness, which they knew about, for they read about them in the law every Sabbath; but yet they did not repent to Him so they may be healed, for they did not believe in Him; and they were hardened and became blind to the truth; they became just like their ancestors.
 In the same way their ancestors treated the prophets, they fulfilled Scripture by treating Christ shamefully; the very Scriptures they read every Sabbath, they were unknowingly fulfilling them.
 Yes, do not resemble that generation who doubted even though they seen things that were never before seen: God in the flesh, in Jesus Christ, appearing to the nation of Israel, making Himself known by signs and miracles for the sake of their forefathers.
 The majority did not believe Him, but a select few did receive Him; they received the promise of eternal life through faith in His name.
 For although the majority seen Jesus in the flesh, it did not profit them because they did not believe in Him; for although seeing Him, they still needed to believe, for He was hidden in the vessel of human flesh; and it says of Him,

 " He has no stately form or majesty That we should look upon Him, Nor appearance that we should be attracted to Him. " (Isaiah 53:2)